-In order to recognize this moment in our history, Governor Ned Lamont established the America 250 LCT Commission with Executive Order 22-2.
-The mission of the commission is to plan and coordinate activities commemorating the 250th anniversary of the nation's founding; and enhance tourism, economic development, historic education and preservation, and outdoor recreation within the state; and coordinate, engage, and liaise with the U.S. Semiquincentennial Commission, and other local, county, and state commissions, as well as private and public organizations and partners.
+In order to recognize this moment in our history, Governor Ned Lamont established the America 250 | CT Commission with Executive Order 22-2.
+The mission of the commission is to plan and coordinate activities commemorating the 250th anniversary of the nation's founding; and enhance tourism, economic development, historic education and preservation, and outdoor recreation within the state; and coordinate, engage, and liaise with the U.S. Semiguincentennial Commission, and other local, county, and state commissions, as well as private and public organizations and partners.
 The Commission will develop, encourage, and execute an inclusive celebration, commemoration, and observance of the 250th anniversary of the Declaration of Independence through civic, cultural, and historical education events and programming; and will promote the documentation, identification, and preservation of cultural and historic resources, including archives, buildings, landscapes, objects, and sites related to the semiquincentennial period.

-To learn more about the America 250 | CT Commission, including upcoming meetings and to read the Executive order, visit CT250.org.
+To learn more about the America 250 | CT Commission, including upcoming meeting dates and resources, visit CT250.org.